Dherse/masterproef/content/4_phos.typ

 === Primitive types and primitive values

 @phos aims at providing primitive types that are useful for the domain of optical signal processing.
-As such, it provides a limited set of primitive types, not all of which are synthesizable.
-To understand how primitive types are synthesizable, see @sec_stack_collection.
+As such, it provides a limited set of primitive types, not all of which are synthesisable.
+To understand how primitive types are synthesisable, see @sec_stack_collection.
 In @tab_primitive_types, the primitive types are listed, along with a short description.
 Primitive types are all denoted by their lowercase identifiers, this is a convention to make a distinction between composite types and primitive types.
 These primitive types are very similar to those found in other high-level programming languages such as _Python_ @python_reference.

 #figurex(
     title: [ Primitive types in @phos. ],